spectrocloud/librarium/docs/docs-content/profiles/app-profiles/update-app-profile.md

 When updating to a new pack version, these rules apply:

-- You should not copy the pack configuration from one version to another, as the newer version often contains an adjusted configuration that is tailored to that version.
+- You should not copy the pack configuration from one version to another, as the newer version often contains customizations.
 Instead, you should integrate your changes manually in the new version.

-- Updating to a newer Kubernetes version must be done incrementally, one minor version at a time.
+- Update to a newer Kubernetes version incrementally, one minor version at a time.

 - Select a specific target version instead of a group that ends in ``.x`` We do not recommend downgrading packs to the previous version.